 - Time Zone of Kenya – East Africa Time – GMT +3.

-- Electrical sockets of Kenya – Sockets are of G type.
-With standard voltage 240 V and standard frequency 50 Hz
+- Electrical sockets of Kenya – Sockets are of a G type.
+With a standard voltage of 240 V and a standard frequency of 50 Hz

 - What to shop in Kenya – Masai Blankets, African Maska, Ebony crafts, Kazuri Beads, etc.

 - Kenya follows strict plastic ban.
 So be sustainable while traveling to Kenya.

 - Like India, Kenya too is chai or tea lover.
 Kenya exports tea which is a highest earner for them.

 Kenya is a mix of good and bad.
 Like many African nations, the division between rich and poor is vast; the wealthy live in luxurious estates and the poor sleep 3 families to a one-room shack.
 Kenya’s economy is doing well but it hampered by a corrupt government.
 It leads the way in wildlife conservation yet is still crippled by poaching.
 It has clement weather and unsurpassed beauty and yet yearly droughts and floods.
 Kenya is savage, beautiful, rotten and glorious, one of the last frontiers for people seeking to get off the beaten track